wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

         if PowerAuthWCSessionManager.sharedInstance.processReceivedMessageData(messageData, replyHandler: nil) {
             return // processed...
         }
-        // Other SDKs, or your own messages can be handler here... print("SessionManager.didReceiveMessageData did not process message.")
+        // Other SDKs or your own messages can be handled here... print("SessionManager.didReceiveMessageData did not process message.")
     }